 Crowdfunding is Free to Launch

-Launching a crowdfunding campaign on some of the platforms s absolutely free.
-You will mainly only charges a minimal fee when you raise funds.
+Launching a crowdfunding campaign on some of the platforms is absolutely free.
+You will be charged a minimal fee when you raise funds.

 Project Description

 Write a detailed description but add attractive graphics along with it.
-In observation, it was found that most of the people in India write 2-3 lines or 1-2 paragraph without graphic in their description.
+In observation, it was found that most of the people in India write 2-3 lines or 1-2 paragraphs without graphics in their description.
 Writing only 2-3 lines shows that you are not serious about your product.

 Rewards